While touring with toddlers may change the way you travel, motorhome holidays are very family-friendly.

 Don’t forget to keep an eye on your payload, though!

-We use a Britax Römer for Harrison, who is now four-and-a-half, and a Maxi-Cosi Pebble Plus for Dorothy, 19 months old.
+We used a Britax Römer for Harrison and a Maxi-Cosi Pebble Plus for Dorothy.
 Both seats attach next to each other, using seatbelts.

 Some older ‘vans only have lap belts at the back, in which case you can make use of the passenger seat, but do remember to disengage the front airbags.